Sign Up. Stay Informed.

 Caernarvon 5ppt Gage: Crooked Bayou (USGS site 073745257)

-2025 Caernarvon Freshwater Diversion discharge and 14-day salinity moving average at the USGS Snake Island nr Pointe-A-La-Hache, LA gage (07374526) through 01/26/2025.
-These data are provisional.
-The 2025 Caernarvon Freshwater Diversion Operations Plan (Operations Plan) has been modified for 2025 to base operations on a salinity range for the eastern oyster, rather than on the 10-year salinity moving average for the primary station in use.
-Additional changes to operations, including the use of the Snake Island gage year-round and the implementation of a 7 ppt salinity buffer, are explained in the Operations Plan, which can be accessed through the Caernarvon Operations Plan link above.
+2026 Caernarvon Freshwater Diversion mean daily discharge and 14-day salinity moving average at the Snake Island nr Pointe-A-La-Hache, LA gage through 03/08/2026.
+Data are considered provisional until approved by USGS.
+The status of the data (provisional or approved) is posted on the webpage for each USGS gage.
+The 2026 Caernarvon Freshwater Diversion Operations Plan bases operations on a salinity range for the eastern oyster (Crassostrea virginica).
+Additional details on how the diversion is operated are provided in the 2026 Operations Plan, which can be accessed through the Caernarvon Operations Plan link above.

 Davis Pond 15ppt Gage: Barataria Bay nr Grand Terre (USGS site 291929089562600)